naoto0804/pytorch-inpainting-with-partial-conv/README.md

 # pytorch-inpainting-with-partial-conv

+**Note that this is an ongoing project and I cannot fully reproduce the results.
+Suggestions and PRs are welcome!**

 This is an unofficial pytorch implementation of a paper, Image Inpainting for Irregular Holes Using Partial Convolutions' [Liu+, arXiv2018].

-**Note that this is an ongoing project and I cannot fully reproduce the results.
-Suggestions are welcome!**

 ## Requirements
 - Python3.6